Fruits

 - Fruit trees

 Two hundred forty-six fruit trees grow in the orchard.
 There are 78 apple trees.
 The others are pears and plums.
-Calculate how many pears and plums are together. - Fruit
+Calculate how many pears and plums are together. - Tree storm

 In the orchard, there were 46 more apple trees than pears.
 The storm upset a quarter of apple trees and seven pears; however, there were still 80 trees left.
-How many were apple trees, and how many pears were in the garden? - Pear apple trees
+How many were apple trees, and how many pears were in the garden? - In the orchard

 A total of 18 pear and apple trees grow in the set.
 Pears are 2 times less than apple trees.
 How many pears and apple trees are there? - Orchard